 Tel: +971 4 3244100 (Pyramids at Wafi) and +971 4 3951231 (Ground floor, Fashion Dome, Mall of the Emirates); For more information, visit the official website: Asha’s Restaurants

-Asha’s won the Time Out Restaurant Awards 2012 for the Best Indian restaurant in Dubai.
-It has also been shortlisted for the same category in this year’s Time Out Restaurant Awards.
-Good wishes going out to the team!
-Interestingly, Asha’s in Birmingham UK has been included in the Michelin Guide for the last successive years – 2009, 2010, 2011, 2012, 2013.
+While Asha’s in Birmingham UK has been included in the Michelin Guide for the last successive years – 2009, 2010, 2011, 2012, 2013 and the only Manchester Indian restaurant to ever feature in Michelin Guide 2017, the one in Dubai has also been shortlisted and won many regional awards.
 Having launched the first restaurant in Wafi, Dubai, in December 2002, with a huge expansion plan brewing up over the near future, going back to the original Asha’s always seems like a deja-vu to me.
-Very recently, a new food and cocktail menu was launched at Asha’s, with renowned mixologists flown in from the UK.
+Very recently, a new food and cocktail menu was launched at Asha’s (read rose jam-curry leaf infused Maharaja’s Mistress), with renowned mixologists flown in from the UK.
 My fellow blogger, Sally (@mycustardpie), describes as ‘The flavours were beautifully balanced in every cocktail some of the best I’ve ever tasted!’

 I asked Ahshaji, whether there was something that she still wished to do.
 Yes, she said – walking the ramp!
 ‘Lekin maine Malhotra ko bola hay, woh bhi kar loongi/I’ve told Malhotra that I want to walk the ramp, I’ll do that too!’
 And yes, Ashaji, it was just 2 days back that I saw your tweet and saw a picture of you walking the ramp for Lakme Fashion Week 2013, looking ravishing in a white Manish Malhotra sari!
 What next?
 A celebrity cooking show on Television?
 Oops!
 She quips in, ‘I don’t mind doing a show called Asha’s MasterChef, teaching people the art of cooking (specially Biryani!) along with my chefs.’
 I can only say that while she blessed me as I touched her feet, I hope that Ashaji has also transfused some of her vigour and energy into me.
 As I was leaving, she just reminded me of my Mum, ‘Phone lete jana/Remember to take your phone along’ (as my phone sat beside her, recording all that she spoke).
 It must be a sheer coincidence that I met the lady on Mother’s Day!